Formosa Air Battle: 12 October

 American carrier air groups had suffered minimal personnel losses with nine U.S. aircraft shot down with three pilots subsequently recovered by nearby ships or submarines.
 These lopsided results were in part due to a lack of experience among Japanese pilots.
 IJAAS fighters stationed to the north of the Philippines were still in training.
 The bulk of enemy fighter aircraft reported by U.S. aviators were Japanese Army types, primarily the Nakajima Ki-44 (Allied reporting name "Tojo"), Kawasaki Ki-61 ("Tony") and Nakajima Ki-43 ("Oscar") models.
 Even though there were some experienced Japanese naval aviators operating at this time, IJNAS Mitsubishi A6M Zero fighter units reconstituted after the Battle of the Philippine Sea were still learning to work together and did not execute the kind of section or division flying that yielded tactical advantage.
+In addition, Japanese commander Shigeru Fukudome observed that while planes in his units caught fire almost immediately upon receiving damage, American fighters were less likely to ignite.

 Though the day's remaining carrier strikes by Hellcat fighters, Curtiss SB2C Helldiver dive bombers, and Grumman TBF Avenger torpedo bombers did significant damage to military installations on Formosa, they failed to completely neutralize Japanese air power based on the island.
+Many surviving structures would be destroyed by B-29 raids during the later days of the battle, however.

-The Japanese response was well suppressed, however, and the only effective counterattack to develop against TF 38 came from Japan itself.
-An elite air attack unit trained for all-weather and night flying called the T Kōgeki Butai (T攻撃部隊), meaning T Attack Force (the "T" being short for taifū (台風), or "typhoon"), moved south to execute Japan's first large-scale radar assisted nighttime aerial torpedo attack.
+The only effective Japanese counterattack to develop against TF 38 came from the home islands of Japan.
+A hundred or so aircraft from Kyushu attacked the task force during day time on the 12th, reportedly damaging two carriers.
+Hundreds more would sortie out on the 14th and 15th but fail to sight the American fleet again.
+Meanwhile, the T Attack Force trained for all-weather and night operations flew south to execute Japan's first large-scale radar assisted nighttime aerial torpedo attack.
 The results were lackluster.
 U.S. Navy ships made smoke for cover and engaged in radical maneuvering to keep enemies astern as Japanese aircraft dropped flares to illuminate their targets.
 Eight Japanese aircraft were shot down by ships' guns during the night, and three Mitsubishi G4M "Betty" bombers were claimed by night fighters from the USS Independence.
 USS Pritchett suffered damage from friendly fire, but no damage from enemy aircraft was incurred.